A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 \subsubsection{Group atomicity}

 Atomicity ensures that a group of tasks either entirely succeeds or entirely fails.
 We use the established jargon of database transactions and we say that a task (or group of tasks) either \emph{commits} or \emph{aborts}.
 If the tasks commit, all the effects of their execution, and in particular all their changes to the shared state, become visible to other tasks.
 If the tasks abort, none of the effects of their execution becomes visible to other tasks.
 We classify group atomicity along two dimensions.
 First, we consider the possible \emph{causes for aborts} and we distinguish between \emph{system-driven} or \emph{job-driven}.
-System-driven aborts derive from non-deterministic hardware or software failures, such as a worker crashing or running out of memory.
-Job-driven aborts are part of a job definition and are triggered if job completion may lead to a logic error.
-For instance, database integrity constraints are a form of job-driven aborts.
+System-driven aborts (such as a worker running out of memory) derive from non-deterministic hardware or software failures, while job-driven aborts (such as database integrity constraints) are part of a job definition and are triggered if job completion may lead to a logic error.
 Second, we consider how systems implement group atomicity.
 Atomicity is essentially a consensus problem~\cite{maiyya:VLDB:19:unifying}, where tasks need to agree on a common outcome: commit or abort.
 The established protocol to implement atomicity is \emph{two-phase commit}.
-In this protocol, one of the participants (tasks) takes the role of a coordinator.
-In a first phase, the coordinator collects all votes (commit or abort) from participants.
-In a second phase, it distributes the common decision to all participants.
-Notice that this protocol is not robust against the failure of the coordinator.
-However, data-intensive systems typically adopt orthogonal mechanisms to deal with failures, as discussed in \s{model:fault-tolerance}.
+In this protocol, one of the participants (tasks) takes the role of a coordinator, collects all votes (commit or abort) from participants (phase one), and distributes the common decision to all of them (phase two).
+Notice that this protocol is not robust against failures of the coordinator, however, data-intensive systems typically adopt orthogonal mechanisms to deal with failures, as discussed in \s{model:fault-tolerance}.
 Most importantly, two-phase commit is a \emph{blocking} protocol as participants cannot make progress before receiving the global outcome from the coordinator.
-For these reasons, some systems adopt simplified, \emph{coordination free} protocols that reduce or avoid coordination under certain assumptions.
-Being specific to individual systems, we discuss such protocols as part of our survey in \s{systems_db}.
+For these reasons, some systems adopt simplified, \emph{coordination free} protocols, which reduce or avoid coordination under certain assumptions.
+Being specific to individual systems, we discuss such protocols in \s{systems_db}.